vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 ## 2.4.
 Concerning bonuses

-Out of the five graphical projects, four allow users to add other functions in their bonuses: so_long, FdF (english subject only), Cub3D and MiniRT.
+Out of the five graphical projects, four allow users to add other functions in their bonuses: so_long, FdF (english subject only), cub3D and miniRT.
 And so it is possible to use clock and gettimeofday for the bonuses - except for fract-ol.

 What I have been advocating for all this time is that real time measurement shouldn't be bonus-only.
 Time plays a big role in graphical applications.